Dallas, Texas Business Law Attorneys

 - Personal investment companies

 Why Should I Hire a Business Law Attorney to Form My New Business Entity?

 While there are a number of self-help options available online, it is strongly advisable to hire a business attorney to form your new business entity.
-There is much more involved in the process than simply filing a form and paying a filing fee, and you will need an experienced attorney who can help you prepare all of the necessary documentation (including a partnership, shareholder, or operating agreement).
+There is much more involved in the process than simply filing out a form, paying a filing fee, and you will need an experienced attorney who can help you prepare all of the necessary documentation (including a partnership, shareholder, or operating agreement).

 Are you thinking about or in the process of starting a new business in Texas?
 When starting a new business, the first step is to establish and properly organize a new business entity.
 Each type of entity has its own unique benefits and limitations.
 Parvin Law Group’s experienced business attorneys will advise you on the tax, liability, funding, transferability, and other considerations involved to set your business up for success from the start.